WildCard-TheBoard/Pan-TheBoard/Manual/BoardCtrl-Scenario.md

 Put and/or revise the information in the box.
 When finished, click 'Update' and 'Save'.

-Be careful!
+Watch out!
 Do not check the box 'Lock the information ?' until the information is finalized.
 Or, the information can not be editable.

 [Back to Contents](BoardCtrl-Contents.md)